 - methotrexate tablets once a week

-- steroid tablets for five days every four weeks
+- steroid tablets for 5 days every 4 weeks

-- methotrexate chemo into your cerebrospinal fluid (CSF) every 12 weeks
+- methotrexate chemotherapy into your cerebrospinal fluid (CSF) every 12 weeks

-At the moment, boys have just over three years of maintenance therapy and girls have just over two years.
+At the moment, boys have just over 3 years of maintenance therapy and girls have just over 2 years.
 This is because it takes a bit longer in boys to get rid of any remaining leukaemia cells.

-During this time, you'll have regular check-ups - usually every week or two - to check if your drug doses need to be adjusted and to make sure you're OK.
-Very often, things like blood tests can be done at your GP's surgery or at home by a district nurse.
+During this time, you’ll have regular check-ups – usually every week or two – to check if your drug doses need to be adjusted and to make sure you’re OK.
+Very often, things like blood tests can be done at your GP practice or at home by a district nurse.
 Ask your doctor or nurse about arranging this.